Chart Color Schemes

 An assessment of population growth drivers in Rangeville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of Rangeville is estimated at around 8,885 people.
-This reflects an increase since the 2021 Census, which reported a population of 8,668 people.
-The change is inferred from AreaSearch's estimation of the resident population as 8,849 following examination of ABS ERP data release in June 2024 and validation of 44 new addresses since the Census date.
-This level of population equates to a density ratio of approximately 1,077 persons per square kilometer.
-Population growth was primarily driven by overseas migration during recent periods.
+The estimated population of Rangeville is around 8,891 as of May 2026.
+This figure reflects an increase of 223 people since the 2021 Census, which reported a population of 8,668 people.
+The change is inferred from the resident population of 8,887 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 46 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,077 persons per square kilometer.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-Considering projected demographic shifts, the suburb is expected to grow by around 600 persons to reach a total of approximately 9,485 people by 2041, reflecting an increase of about 6.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Future population trends indicate a growth just below the median of national regional areas by 2041, with an expected increase of 532 persons reflecting a total increase of 5.9%.

 Frequently Asked Questions - Population